-a.
-The Corps is transforming and evolving to meet changing needs of the nation, and its Armed Forces.
+- a.
+USACE is transforming and evolving to meet changing needs of the nation, and its Armed Forces.
 As the needs of society and the workforce have changed, the CWP mission of development and management of water resources have changed, to include protection and restoration of water resources and the ecosystems they support.
-The complexity of water resources development and management requires closer partnerships and greater collaboration.

-- b.
-Executive Order 13693, signed March 2015, introduces new requirements and expands upon requirements by Executive Order 13514, signed October 2009 that required Federal agencies to set a 2020 Greenhouse gas (GHG) emissions reduction target and to meet energy, water and petroleum reduction goals established in EO 13423, the Energy Independence and Security Act of 2007, and the Energy Policy Act of 2005.
+The complexity of water resources development and management requires closer partnerships and greater collaboration. - b.
+Executive Order 13693, signed March 2015, introduces new requirements and expands upon requirements by Executive Order 13514, signed October 2009 that required federal agencies to set a 2020 Greenhouse gas (GHG) emissions reduction target and to meet energy, water and petroleum reduction goals established in EO 13423, the Energy Independence and Security Act of 2007, and the Energy Policy Act of 2005.
 ASA(CW) submits annually to OMB and CEQ the USACE-wide Sustainability Plan and the Comprehensive Greenhouse Gas Inventory, Annual Energy Management Report, and Sustainability and Energy scorecard.
-To this end, the Corps established USACE-wide policies, plans, processes, and tools, required to improve USACE performance and support annual reporting requirements related to (GHG), energy/fuel efficiency, renewable energy, green buildings, regional and local planning, water use efficiency, pollution prevention, sustainable acquisition, electronic stewardship, and data centers.
-The Corps' ED&M staff frequently updates policy, guidance and technical documents and interacts with regional and national stakeholders at the federal, state, local and private sectors. - c.
-Many of the Corp's aging workforce, possessing required knowledge, abilities, and skills, are retiring on a regular basis.
+To this end, established USACE-wide policies, plans, processes, and tools, required to improve USACE performance and support annual reporting requirements related to (GHG), energy/fuel efficiency, renewable energy, green buildings, regional and local planning, water use efficiency, pollution prevention, sustainable acquisition, electronic stewardship, and data centers.
+USACE's ED&M staff frequently updates policy, guidance and technical documents and interacts with regional and national stakeholders at the federal, state, local and private sectors.

+c.
+Many of USACE's aging workforce, possessing required knowledge, abilities, and skills, are retiring on a regular basis.
 The surge in labor costs to market and recruit employees of choice, and attracting and retaining disciplined, competent, professional talented employees, who can deliver innovative solutions now and into the future will continue.
-USACE continues to face the challenge of fully funding labor, critical requirements and have sufficient funding for operational requirements, such as, training, travel, supplies, etc.
+USACE continues to face the challenge of fully funding labor, critical requirements and have sufficient funding for operational requirements, such as, training, travel, supplies, etc. The modernization efforts for USACEs Information Technology Systems, life cycle and capital improvement costs continue to impact the overall operational costs.
+In addition, increasing labor costs and admin leave cost, have pushed the overall labor cost to 80% of the appropriation authority and does not allow sufficient funding for operational cost which is also impacting the training and travel funds.